shobrook/DeepFCN/README.md

 ### Preprocessing the Dataset

-Now that we have a set of examples, the next step is to preprocess those examples before submitting them to a model. `DeepFCN` provides functions for cleaning graph-structured data, which we'll walk through below.
+Now that we have a set of examples, the next step is to preprocess those examples before submitting them to a model.
+DeepFCN provides functions for cleaning graph-structured data, which we'll walk through below.

 #### Dropping Outliers

-Because there is no "right" way to compare FCNs, there's also no right way to detect outliers in our dataset.
-However, `DeepFCN` still provides a technique for doing so, `deepfcn.data.drop_outliers`:
+Because there's no "right" way to compare FCNs, there's also no right way to detect outliers in our dataset.
+However, DeepFCN still provides a technique for doing so, `deepfcn.data.drop_outliers`:

 ```python
 from deepfcn.data import drop_outliers